littlebizzy/duplicate-post/readme.txt

 2. Activate via WP Admin > Plugins
 3. Test plugin is working:

-After plugin activation, browse within WP Admin to the list of Posts or Pages and there should be a new hover link called Duplicate that you can click on which will refresh the page and copy any given post into a new Draft.
+After plugin activation, browse within WP Admin to the list of Posts or Pages and there should be a new link when you hover over any given post called Duplicate that you can click on, which will refresh the page and copy any given post into a new Draft.

+== Frequently Asked Questions ==

+= How can I change this plugin's settings? =

+There are no settings to change, and therefore no settings page either.
+This makes the plugin function much smoother and faster performance overall.

+= I have a suggestion, how can I let you know? =

+Please avoid leaving negative reviews in order to get a feature implemented.
+Instead, join our free Facebook group.

 == Changelog ==